Blockchain And The Future of the Internet: A Comprehensive Review: Background

-A variant of PoS is called Proof-of-Authority (PoA) which is mostly being used by the test networks mainly for experimentation (such as Rinkeby and Ropsten Ethereum networks).
-The idea of PoA is quite similar to PoS: in PoA it is the identity of nodes that is put at stake instead of the monetary value owned by the nodes.
+Proof of authority (PoA) is another blockchain consensus approach mainly used to enable a comparatively fast transaction rate mostly in private blockchain settings \cite{de2018pbft, ekparinya2019attack}.
+PoA is derived from Byzantine Fault Tolerance based (BFT) consensus algorithms (see the next Section \ref{subsec: pbft} for details).
+Moreover, this PoA variant is mostly being used by the test networks mainly for experimentation (such as Rinkeby and Ropsten Ethereum networks).
+The idea of PoA is quite similar to PoS; in PoA it is the identity (or reputation) of nodes that is put at stake instead of the monetary value owned by the nodes.
 This implies that PoA is mostly used to establish permissioned blockchains (see Section \ref{subsec: pub_vs_priv_BC}) where the identities of the peer nodes are known and they are given specific permissions to mine new blocks.